Public Prosecution

 Following a six months’ trial two defendants were convicted of murder and two of manslaughter following the shooting of Christopher George in Edmonton in July 2020.
 The prosecution case rested upon a complex combination of CCTV, telephone contact and cell site evidence to prove the presence of all four defendants at the scene of the murder.

-Following a five weeks’ trial at the Old Bailey, two defendants were convicted of the murder of drill artist Bis, real name Crosslon Davis, a member of the prominent music collective Harlem Spartans whose tracks have had millions of YouTube hits.
+Following a five weeks’ trial, two defendants were convicted of the murder of drill artist Bis, real name Crosslon Davis, a member of the prominent music collective Harlem Spartans whose tracks have had millions of YouTube hits.

 Worrie and others